-The Full-Depth Deck Panel (FDDP) transverse joints consisted of (1) groove-to-groove grouted shear keys (Figure 6.5) in the transverse direction of the bridge and (2) dowel bars in the bridge longitudinal direction to be embedded in hollow structural steel (HSS) members (Figure 6.6).
+Transverse Joint for Precast Bridge.
+The full-depth deck panel (FDDP) transverse joints consisted of (1) female-to-female grouted shear keys (Fig. 4.5) in the transverse direction of the bridge, and (2) dowel bars in the bridge longitudinal direction to be embedded in hollow structural steel (HSS) members (Fig. 4.6).
 The gap between the two adjacent precast deck slabs in the bridge longitudinal direction is usually 1 in. to 1.5 in. for a typical FDDP transverse joint.
-However, a transverse joint 2.75 in. wide was used to allow a transverse steel bar to be placed in the joint to meet maximum rebar spacing requirements of 18 in. and to allow 1 in. of clear cover from the face of the joint.
-Two No. 5 bars were placed beneath HSS sections to meet creep and shrinkage requirements (Figure 6.6c).
+However, a 2.75-in. wide transverse joint was used to allow a transverse steel bar to be placed in the joint to meet maximum rebar spacing requirements of 18 in. and to allow 1 in. of clear cover from the face of the joint.
+Two No. 5 bars were placed beneath HSS sections to meet creep and shrinkage requirements (Fig. 4.6c).

-Figure 6.5: Groove-to-groove Transverse Deck-to-Deck Joint Detailing
+Figure 4.5 Female-to-female Transverse Deck-to-Deck Joint Detailing

-The deck longitudinal reinforcing bars were spliced using 25.75-in long No. 6 ASTM A615 Grade 60 dowels, which were inserted into HSS from the top of the deck after the panels were placed.
+The deck longitudinal reinforcing bars were spliced using 25.75-in. long No. 6 ASTM A615 Grade 60 dowels, which were inserted into HSS from the top of the deck after the panels were placed.
 ASTM A500 Grade B steel was used to form HSS.
-The HSS increased the confinement resulting in a shorter lap-splice for dowels.
+The HSS will increase the confinement, resulting in a shorter lap-splice for dowels.

-Two types of failure were assumed for the proposed transverse joint: bearing and vertical shear.
+Two types of failure can be assumed for the proposed transverse joint: bearing and vertical shear.
 Modified shear friction theory was used to check the strength of the transverse joints with the longitudinal dowels (Badie and Tadros, 2008).

-Figure 6.6: Transverse Joint Reinforcement for Full-Depth Precast Panels
+Figure 4.6 Transverse Joint Reinforcement for Full-Depth Precast Panels

-6.1.1.2 Fabrication and Assembly of Precast Bridge Test Specimen
+4.1.1.2 Fabrication and Assembly of Precast Bridge Test Specimen